Apache Iceberg, Schema Evolution, Data Modeling, Backward Compatibility, Data Lakehouse

 Understanding Schema Evolution

 Iceberg tracks schema changes through versioned metadata, allowing multiple schema versions to coexist.
 Each data file retains its original schema, while Iceberg's metadata layer handles the translation between different schema versions at read time.
-This architecture enables zero-copy schema evolution for most operations, dramatically reducing the operational overhead of schema changes.
+This architecture enables zero-copy schema evolution for most operations, meaning schema changes don't require copying or rewriting data files, dramatically reducing the operational overhead of schema changes.

 Safe Schema Changes in Iceberg